 Be American or Lie

-For the majority of schools, they only accept native speakers.
+The majority of schools only accept native speakers.
 But what if you’re a fluent but non-native speaker?
 Simple, just lie to the parents about where you’re from.
 Schools will tell you that most of them can’t speak English anyway and even if they do, they don’t know it well enough to recognise accents.
 “You’re Serbian?
 Tell them you’re from San Francisco.”

 Probably the most disgraceful example of this topic happens in China, where many South Africans work as ESL teachers.
 In one particular company, they aren’t allowed to say they’re South African (despite English being their first language), as the school believes that many of the parents would fail to understand how they are white if they are from Africa.
 Truly unbelievable.